-These guidelines were prepared by the Directorate of Water Resource Management of the Ministry of Water and Environment with technical support of the World Bank.
+These guidelines were prepared by the Directorate of Water Resource Management of the Ministry of Water and Environment with technical support of the World Bank (2014 edition) and Expertise France (2017 edition).
 Input and guidance was gratefully received from various DWRM staff at the centre and in the Water Management Zones, key stakeholders involved in catchment-based water resources management activities and many other people and organisations who took part in the consultation process.
 Financial support for preparation and printing of the documents was provided by the World Bank.